cocoa-xu/reinterpret_cast/README.md

 Another possible approach is to use more fields in the match statement, and assemble them back to the correct `sign`, `exponent_field` and `fraction_field` later.
 But it is obviously more complicated and has more operations for handling one float number.

-The first approach will swap 4 bytes (or 8 bytes) and will need bit masks in the backend when we match the new binary with the bitstring.
+The first approach will swap 4 bytes (or 8 bytes) and will need bit masks in the backend when we match the new binary to the bitstring.
 It should be fast enough, but do we have any other options?

 For most if not all real-life cases, programs will use fixed values for `NAN`s and `INFINITY`s, for examples,